julielinx/julielinx.github.io/_posts/2020-04-17-23_class_score_theory.md

 According to *Introduction to Machine Learning with Python*, I should use this metric to optimize for limiting false positives.
 From the examples earlier, I'd use this with the spam dataset.

-*Applied Predictive Modeling* argues that predictive values, like PPV and the next metric NPV, aren't used to characterize a model very often.
+*Applied Predictive Modeling* argues that predictive values, like PPV and NPV (see below), aren't used to characterize a model very often.
 The reason for this is that prevalence (how often the true condition shows up in the dataset) tends to be dynamic in real world data.
 The example given in *Applied Predictive Modeling* is spam: "[...] the rate of spam emails increases when new schemes are invented but later fall off to baseline levels."

 A dynamic nature of prevalence has also been my experience with real world data over moderate to longer periods of time.
 This is one of the reasons that models go stale: new patterns emerge.